MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-assign-delivery-reminder-codes-to-vendors.md

 ---
     title: How to Assign Delivery Reminder Codes to Vendors - Switzerland
-    description: In order to enable delivery reminders for overdue purchases, you must assign delivery reminder terms to vendors.
+    description: Learn how to enable delivery reminders for overdue purchases, you must assign delivery reminder terms to vendors.

     documentationcenter: ''
     author: SorenGP